Three Bards: The Fourth Bard

-The early-20th-century rediscovery of the writings of Cyprian Kamil Norwid (1821–1883) led some to call him a "fourth bard" or to count him among the "four greated poets of Poland".
+The early-20th-century rediscovery of the writings of Cyprian Norwid (1821–1883) led some to call him a "fourth bard" or to count him among the "four greated poets of Poland".
 Unlike the writings of the Three Bards, Norwid's were not popular in his lifetime or for several decades thereafter.
 Consequently, according to Polish literary critics Przemysław Czapliński, Tamara Trojanowska, and Joanna Niżyńska, his work "remained isolated [and] unnoticed", and was "overshadowed by the three earlier literary 'giants' [Mickiewicz, Słowacki, and Krasiński] long celebrated in exile and at home"; hence Norwid failed to influence or affect his contemporaries to the extent that did the Three Bards.

 Some literary critics, however, have been so skeptical of the value of Krasiński's work as to consider Norwid a third rather than a fourth bard.

 Other critics have nominated Stanisław Wyspiański (1869–1907) as fourth bard.
 His 1901 play The Wedding (Wesele) is considered the last great classic of Polish drama, and Rochelle Heller Stone writes that it alone "earned him the title of fourth bard".

 Literary historian Józef Ujejski named Joseph Conrad another bard.
 Other 19th-century writers who have been called bards include Józef Bohdan Zaleski, Seweryn Goszczyński, Wincenty Pol, and Kornel Ujejski.
 20th-century poets who have been called Polish bards include Witold Gombrowicz and Nobel laureate Czesław Miłosz.

+Visual arts

 In the visual arts, the term wieszcz has occasionally been applied to Jan Matejko and Artur Grottger as, respectively, the first and second Polish bards of painting, with either Józef Brandt or Henryk Siemiradzki most commonly named a third bard.